vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 [Advent

-Most authoritative are the works composed by Blessed Teachers (Acāryas) such as Rāmā- nuja, viz., Šrī-Bhāshya TM** etc.
+Most authoritative are the works composed by Blessed Teachers (Acāryas) such as Rāmā- nuja, viz., Śrī-Bhāshya TM** etc.

 Paurusheya or of 'human origin' are works characterised by their dependence on the free-will of man and by (merit of) singular composition.
 In this definition is included all such works as Kavya or poetics, Nafaka or Histrionics, Alankara or Rhetorics.